Sculpture

 Clay Sculpture

-Sculpting in clay dates from the Stone Age.
-It is the most plastic of all sculpting materials, and easy to fashion.
-Although mainly used for preliminary models, later cast in bronze or carved in stone, it has also been used to produce full-scale sculpture.
-The earliest known clay sculpture is the Venus of Dolni Vestonice (c.26,000 - 24,000 BCE), a ceramic carving of a female dating to the Gravettian Period, discovered in the Czech Republic.
+Sculpting in clay dates from the Paleolithic era of the Stone Age.
+Known (when fired) as terracotta sculpture, it is the most plastic of all sculpting methods, versatile, light, inexpensive and durable.
+Although clay mainly used for preliminary models, later cast in bronze or carved in stone, it has also been used to produce full-scale sculpture.
+The earliest known clay sculpture is the Venus of Dolni Vestonice (c.26,000 - 24,000 BCE), a ceramic figurine dating to the Gravettian Period, discovered in the Czech Republic.
 Another Paleolithic masterpiece is the Tuc d'Audoubert Bison of the Magdalenian period (c.13,500 BCE), an unfired relief of two bison, found in the Tuc d'Audoubert Cave, Ariege, France.
-A third prehistoric masterpiece is The Thinker of Cernavoda (c.5,000 BCE), the iconic terracotta figurine created during the mesolithic Hamangia Culture in Romania.
+A third prehistoric masterpiece is the Thinker of Cernavoda (c.5,000 BCE), the iconic terracotta figurine created during the mesolithic Hamangia Culture in Romania.

 However, the most famous example of clay sculpture must be the Chinese Qin Dynasty Terracotta Army (the 'Terracotta Warriors'), a collection of 8,000 clay warriors and horses unearthed in 1974 in Shaanxi province, China.
 Dating to 246-208 BCE, each of the 8,000 clay soldiers is unique, with a different facial expression and hairstyle.